-Understanding Spousal Support Laws In Florida
+Understanding Spousal Support Laws In Jacksonville and in Florida

 When people think of divorce, often alimony is an afterthought.
 In some situations, one spouse may require financial support from the other party until the individual can support themselves adequately to live independently after the dissolution of the marriage.
 In Florida, this support is available from one party to another after a divorce, and it is known as maintenance.
 Alimony granted to a spouse may be ordered in several forms such as temporary, bridge-the-gap, rehabilitative, durational, permanent, and/or lump sum, to get the person to a position where they can take care of their own expenses without assistance.
 Our spousal support lawyers can help represent you and to get you the results you need for this divorce-related issue.